 - Your computer is excluded from all syncs.
-After installing the full version of Acronis True Image you will be able to connect to the syncs again. - All the versions of synced files will be permanently deleted from Acronis Cloud.
+After activating the full version of Acronis True Image 2019 you will be able to connect to the syncs again. - All the versions of synced files will be permanently deleted from Acronis Cloud.